 This room is so dramatic and glam, that beautiful dark blue is perfect against the rustic wooden floors and the vintage drinks cabinet fits perfectly in this space.
+If you were to choose a similar style with those gorgeous wooden floors, it might be a good idea to look into the best hardwood floor cleaning machine to keep them in like-new condition!
 Copper and brass tones work particularly well against dark walls and I love how in this room they’ve embraced the bold wall colour and painted the trim and fireplace too.

 Now bathrooms may not be the ideal place to go dark, they’re often on the small side without much natural light but in the below images it really works.

 I highly doubt I’ll ever have a bathroom with herringbone flooring, wood panelled walls and a stone sink but a gal can dream right?
 The drama of this space is perfect, from the art deco light fixture to the brass hardware on the sink, it’s so decadent and luxe.